- Students may be appointed to the following positions:

 Graduate Assistant (GAS): Works in direct support of instruction, Paid from Faculty Salaries budget line, Receives a workload report showing 0 work units, Work units are assigned as a sub-administrative assignment, Cannot be paid from course fee or distance education accounts

-Graduate Assistant (GAW): Assists with administrative duties, Paid from Wages budget line, All tutors are paid from wages, Must be used for course fee and distance education instructional support
+Graduate Assistant (GAW): Assists with administrative duties, Paid from Wages budget line, All tutors are paid from wages, Must be used for course fees and distance education instructional support

 Graduate Research Assistant (GRA): Involved in designated research, Must be used on 19 accounts, Paid from Wages budget line in the grant